Updated: Apr 25, 2022

 Italians have access to beautiful produce, but it ranges quite drastically from the North to the South.
 In the South of Italy (and along the coasts), lemon trees are everywhere and play an important part of regional dishes (limoncello, anyone?).
 In the forests, fresh mushrooms and truffles abound.
 In Sicily, eggplant is the foundation for so many traditional dishes.
+And of course tomatoes, so prevalent in Italian cooking are important.

 HERBS & SPICES

 Herbs and spice play an important role in Italian cooking.
 Simple dishes are pointed with an herb to make a dish come alive.
 Raviolo with Butter Sage Sauce, Tomato and Mozzarella with Basil.
 Pasta and Pecorino Cheese with Black Peppercorns - dishes so simple, yet become so fantastic with a simple herb or spice.
+Having a select few high quality herbs and spices on hand will help make whipping up an authentic Italian meal even easier.

-CANNED / JARRED
+CANNED & JARRED ITEMS

 Some of our favourite things from Italy come in a jar.
 Whether it's the salty punch of capers, or the taste of a tomato that comes from the San Marzano region of Italy - these canned and jarred items are all a must have in any Italian pantry.
 Buy the best product you can - they stay fresh in your pantry for a long time, and the higher quality product has a dramatic difference in flavour.
 Don't be scared by anchovies, when they're high quality and treated properly, they can make your dish a star.